jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 and when you head back, there's too many support staff for people to safely social distance.
 These are the behind the scenes conversations in ottawa.
 What is the compromise?four of the parties have largely found an agreement that functions.
-The conservatives are not on board with that yet and we'll hear from andrew scheer a little bit later this afternoon to see what he has to say on this.
+The conservatives are not on board with that yet and we'll hear from andrew Scheer a little bit later this afternoon to see what he has to say on this.

 **Rosemary**:

 I realise for people that that is a lot of days and a lot of information about what's trying to go on here.
 But essentially they're trying to find a way for parliamentarians to do their work in some capacity inside the house of commons and for the government to answer questions and be held to account for decisions that it's making.
 It is vitally important.